 Locations & Clinics

-Our team is housed in the University Health Center on South Prospect Street in Burlington near UVM and adjacent to Fletcher Allen Health Care.
+Our team is housed in the University Health Center on South Prospect Street in Burlington near UVM and adjacent to The University of Vermont Medical Center.
 Our research and education facilities are physically located on the University of Vermont campus.
 Learn more about living in Burlington.

 Outpatient dialysis clinics are located at: